victoriakimm/victoriakimm.github.io/_posts/2023-05-10-Ring-Alarm-Decor.md

 Tip #2: I would recommend taping the conductive thread on the wrong side of your project down.
 I had some troubles with my circuit, which was caused by the ends of the conductive thread touching each other.

-Tip #3: Before writing the code, I would recommend commenting on each stage of what you intend your code to complete.
+Tip #3: Before writing the code, I recommend creating comments for each stage of what you intend your code to complete.
 I found that this helped me organize my thoughts and complete the code in an efficient manner.

 ![prop](https://victoriakimm.github.io/assets/img/prop.png)
 ![allg](https://victoriakimm.github.io/assets/img/allg.png)